 One of the biggest frustrations that prospects report during the sales cycle is that they feel like they are not being listened to.
 Often, a prospect will share info with the SDR and then will have to repeat themselves all over again when the AE gets involved.
 It’s already a nuisance for many customers that they have to switch their main point of contact during a sales cycle.
 If this SDR to AE handoff does not occur smoothly, then the prospect is more likely to be frustrated with the company and have a negative view of the solution.

-On top of the transparency about the handoff, the SDR needs to make sure the AE has all of the information that has been gathered about the prospect.
+In addition to transparency about the handoff, the SDR needs to make sure the AE has all of the information gathered about the prospect.
 The prospect should not have to repeat the information they have already shared with the SDR just because an AE is now involved in the sales cycle.
 It is the SDR and AE's job to figure that out before the handoff happens.

-Here are the three mediums in which the SDR and the AE can ensure a smooth handoff:
+Here are the four mediums in which the SDR and the AE can ensure a smooth handoff:

 As soon as an SDR knows that the lead is ready for an AE, they should send a handoff email.
 The email should include the notes the SDR has so far but in a condensed and readable format.
 These notes should highlight the prospect’s role in the company, the pain point or frustration that got the prospect interested in the meeting, and the goals that the prospect has in the business area that the solution is impacting.